tx00100xt/SeriousSamAlphaRemake/README.md

 make -j4
 make install
 ```
-After that , libraries will be collected in the x64 directory .
+After that , libraries will be collected in the Mods directory .
 Copy them to SeriousSamClassic/SamTFE/Mods/SSA/Bin folder.

 Windows
 -------